kadamwhite/talks/2017/democratizing-software/democratizing-software.md

 ???

 This was the initial promise of the web.
 The internet wasn't just something we'd consume, but it was something we ourselves were intended to help to build.
+It was easy, or at least easier than other types of code.

 With a basic knowledge of HTML and FTP -- "that bizarre, magical way in which things are flung into the internet" -- you could make a space for yourself online.